© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site immediately west of Bradfield Hall is a scheduled monument protected by Historic England under reference 1019809.
 View the official record →

-The moated site immediately west of Bradfield Hall is a medieval earthwork monument located in Suffolk, England.
+A moated site immediately west of Bradfield Hall is a medieval residential enclosure defined by a substantial water-filled ditch.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019809.

 Moated site immediately west of Bradfield Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019809.